Understanding AWS MAP and How to Maximize Cost Savings

 What is the AWS MAP Program

-The AWS Migration Acceleration Program (MAP) is designed to help companies move their on-premises workloads to AWS with a structured approach and financial support.
+The AWS Migration Acceleration Program (MAP) helps companies move their on-premises workloads to AWS with a structured approach and financial support.
 AWS provides migration credits to offset some of the initial costs, making the transition more manageable.

 The program also includes best practices, methodologies, and technical guidance based on the many migrations that AWS has performed to help streamline the process, reducing the complexity and risks typically associated with cloud migration.
 It uses a three-phased approach (Assess, Mobilize, and Migrate and Modernize) that we’ll discuss in more detail later in the article.

-Beyond just lifting and shifting workloads, MAP encourages modernization—whether that means refactoring applications, improving security, or aligning with cloud best practices.
+Beyond just lifting and shifting workloads, MAP encourages modernization and improved efficiency — whether that means refactoring applications, adopting managed services, or aligning with cloud best practices.
 But it’s not automatic; taking full advantage of this requires effort and investment on your end.

 How does the AWS Migration Acceleration Program work?